 What inspired you to create She Births®?

-I’m a mother and have been a childbirth educator, labour assistant and prenatal yoga teacher for over 20 years.
 After many years of attending births, and of course after my own experiences, I became inspired to develop a more effective preparation for childbirth.

 She Births® provides a unique, comprehensive toolkit of skills for mums and partners.
 It empowers mums to have better births and enables partners to provide effective support.